JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 ### Amazon Data Firehose (previously known Kinesis Data Firehose) [Near real time service]

-- It is used to store data into target destinations. - It is fully managed with no adminis. req.. - It is  near real time (buffer based on time and size, optionally can be disabled) - Load data into redshift/s3/opensearch/splunk. - Auto. scaling, - supports many data formats. - data conversion from JSON to parquet/orc (only for S3). - Data transformation through AWS lambda. - Supports compression only when target is S3. - Pay for the amount of data passed through. - Spark and KCL can't read from KDF.
+- It is used to store data into target destinations. - It is fully managed with no adminis. req.. - It is  near real time (buffer based on time and size, optionally can be disabled) - Load data into redshift/s3/opensearch/splunk. - Auto. scaling, - supports many data formats. - data conversion from JSON to parquet/orc (only for S3) [But for csv to json, you must use lambda]. - Data transformation through AWS lambda. - Supports compression only when target is S3. - Pay for the amount of data passed through. - Spark and KCL can't read from KDF.
 ![alt text](image-128.png)

 - Data firehose delivery diagram: